Aceinna/docs_openrtk/tutorial/IMU_App.rst

 The Inertial Measurement Unit (IMU) application enables the OpenIMU hardware to provide inertial-sensor data from accelerometers, rate-sensors, and magnetometers.
-While the exact combination of sensor data depends upon the ultimate goal of your project, at least a subset of this data is required to create applications that estimate the attitude or position of systems.
 This example forms the basis of future application development and helps you become acquainted with the following parts of the OpenIMU software platform:

     * Acquiring sensor data
     * Filtering data (using built-in low-pass filters)